 201. Alternatively, by reason of his contraventions of s 180(1) of the Act as alleged in paragraphs 180 and 184 above, Nicholas should be disqualified pursuant to s 206C of the Act from managing a corporation for a period that the Court considers appropriate.

-Date: 26 April 2023
+Date: 26 April 2022 26 January 2024

-Signed by Caitlin Maria Murray Lawyer for the Plaintiff
+Signed by Caitlin Maria Murray

+Lawyer for the Plaintiff

-This pleading was prepared by Tiffany Wong SC, Nina Moncrief and Georgina Westgarth.
+This amended pleading was prepared by Tiffany Wong SC James Arnott SC, Nina Moncrief and Georgina Westgarth.

 Certificate of lawyer